 The offensive line has been in flux since injuries late in training camp forced the Giants to shuffle things around up front.
 Although head coach Tom Coughlin, expects to see some improvement up front this week.

-“You say [it is a] veteran [line], but take a look at the snaps and the amount of practice time that David Baas has had, for example.
-That’s almost like moving a new guy in until he gets to where he feels good about it.”
+"“I think I see us getting a little bit better each week,” Coughlin said.
+“Is that fast enough?
+Of course not, but I do see progress.
+The more the communication goes, the better off we are.“You say [it is a] veteran [line], but take a look at the snaps and the amount of practice time that David Baas has had, for example.
+That’s almost like moving a new guy in until he gets to where he feels good about it.”"

 The O-line will be of even greater importance this week as the Giants face one of the best linebacking cores in the entire NFL, led by second year standout Luke Kuechly.
 If the Giants offensive line cannot protect Manning, it’s going to be a long day for Big Blue in Carolina.